 Even though I’ve been at ShipStation for a bit now, I can’t get over just how cool our label printing software is.
 I admit I’m a little biased.

 Take Scan to Print, for example.
-Scan to Print is a feature that enables ShipStation users to get total package weight, see the postage rate, and print a shipping label just by scanning three barcodes.
+Scan to Print is a label-making feature that enables ShipStation users to get total package weight, see the postage rate, and print a shipping label just by scanning three barcodes.
 Seriously — that’s it.
 And it doesn’t matter how many orders a retailer ships.
 Scan to Print can help every merchant make their shipping workflow more efficient.